 Humming with activity and offering a host of attractions, Spartanburg may not be the first place you think of when you're planning a peaceful getaway, but all of the city's dining, sightseeing, recreation and shopping is set against a backdrop of rich history and culture in the beautiful and serene Upstate mountains region.

 Founded in 1785 and named for a local militia in the Revolutionary War, Spartanburg is located near two important battle sites of the war's Southern campaign—the Battle of Cowpens and the Battle of Musgrove Mill.
-Cowpens National Battlefield and Musgrove Mill State Historic Site are living reminders of the important role this area played in American history.
+Cowpens National Battlefield and Battle of Musgrove Mill State Historic Site are living reminders of the important role this area played in American history.

 In the 19th century, Spartanburg acquired the nickname Hub City due to the railroad lines that extended from the city like the hub of a wheel.
 The Hub City Railroad Museum, located in a working Amtrak station, is your ticket to learn more about Spartanburg’s industrial past.

 As the city progressed into the 1900s, Spartanburg became a center of the textile industry in the South with more than 40 working mills.
 Today, many of those mills have been transformed into lofty luxury apartments and marketplaces, such as Drayton Mills just outside of downtown.

 During World War II, Spartanburg’s Camp Croft served as a training site for the United State Army, as well as a prisoner-of-war camp.
 Today, Croft State Park offers miles of biking, hiking and equestrian trails, swimming, camping and more.